 The CAB Thesaurus is provided as a browsable user guide under the "CAB Thesaurus" link on both the Search and Advanced Search screens.
 You can use it to check for the correct terms to use in your search profile.
 You can also use it to automatically select terms and add them to your search.
-To browse the CAB Thesaurus, simply click on the "CAB Thesaurus" browse link (a).
-This can be found on the Search page, whenever "Descriptors" is selected from the dropdown-menu or from the Field Tags list on the Advanced Search screen, as illustrated below.
+You can access the CAB Thesaurus from either the Search or Advanced Search pages. whenever "Descriptors" is selected from the drop-down-menu or from the Field Tags list on the Advanced Search screen, as illustrated below.